 - Dye Test

 Fluorescein angiography (FA) is a test for examining blood vessels in the retina, choroid, and iris.
-A specials dye is injected into a vein in the arm and pictures are taken as the dye passes through blood vessels in the eye.
+A special dye is injected into a vein in the arm and pictures are taken as the dye passes through blood vessels in the eye.

 Optical coherence tomography (OCT) is a test that uses light waves to make a picture of your retina, allowing your eye doctor to see any abnormal blood vessel growth.